Skip to main content

 Consider the impact on the HPG axis.
 Inflammatory mediators can suppress GnRH pulsatility from the hypothalamus, reduce LH and FSH secretion from the pituitary, and directly impair steroidogenesis in the gonads.
 This phenomenon is particularly evident in conditions of chronic illness or severe stress, where reproductive function is often downregulated as a survival mechanism.

 Moreover, inflammation can increase the activity of the enzyme 11β-hydroxysteroid dehydrogenase type 1 (11β-HSD1), which converts inactive cortisone to active cortisol within tissues.
-This local cortisol excess, even with normal circulating levels, can contribute to and further exacerbate metabolic and hormonal dysregulation.
+This local cortisol excess, even with normal circulating levels, can contribute to insulin resistance and further exacerbate metabolic and hormonal dysregulation.
 The gut microbiome also plays a critical role here; dysbiosis can lead to increased intestinal permeability and systemic inflammation, creating a constant inflammatory burden that challenges hormonal homeostasis.

 Lifestyle Factor Biological Mechanism Impact on Hormonal Balance